The 2019 Chick-fil-A Peach Bowl between No. 1 LSU and No. 4 Oklahoma is going down at 4 p.m. on Saturday, Dec. 28, at Mercedes-Benz Stadium.

-If you’re going to the league championship game to see Atlanta United take on the Portland Timbers in person, there’s a few things you should know.
+If you’re going to this year’s college football semifinal in person, there’s a few things you should know.

 Getting there: Directions to Mercedes-Benz Stadium